aspose-words/Aspose.Words-API-References/english/net/aspose.words/compositenode/createnavigator/_index.md

 title: CompositeNode.CreateNavigator
 linktitle: CreateNavigator
 second_title: Aspose.Words for .NET API Reference
-description: CompositeNode method.
+description: CompositeNode CreateNavigator method.
 Creates navigator which can be used to traverse and read nodes in C#.
 type: docs
 weight: 80
 url: /net/aspose.words/compositenode/createnavigator/